 R.K. presented to the emergency department with signs and symptoms associated with Cauda Equina Syndrome.
 After being improperly evaluated by a physician assistant student, R.K. was discharged with instructions for bed rest.
 A subsequent hospital admission resulted in an immediate diagnosis of Cauda Equina Syndrome followed by emergency surgery.
 Due to the delay in diagnosis and surgery, R.K. suffers with permanent injuries associated with Cauda Equina Syndrome.

 N.Z. underwent a hysterectomy.
 At the conclusion of the procedure, the surgical team failed to account for all of the surgical materials used in the performance of the procedure.
 A surgical towel was left in N.Z.’s abdomen, which resulted in health complications and the necessity of an additional surgical procedure to remove the surgical towel which had embedded itself into N.Z.’s peritoneum.

-Nicole C. was a college student who was involved in a collission with Mr. Foschini on I-75.
-Within one week after the accident, Mr. Foschini's insurance company tendered the limits of Mr. Foschini's policy limits.
-Nicloe C. returned to school at the begining of the next semester.
+Nicole C. was a college student who was involved in a collision with Mr. Foschini on I-75.
+Within one week after the accident, Mr. Foschini’s insurance company tendered the limits of Mr. Foschini’s policy limits.
+Nicloe C. returned to school at the beginning of the next semester.